-GIA’s Jewellery Careers Fair & Open House draws 600+ attendeesCARLSBAD, Calif. – 14 October 2015 – More than 600 jobseekers and guests packed GIA’s headquarters in coastal Carlsbad on 9 October, where 33 companies were looking to fill hundreds of positions during the Institute’s annual Jewellery Careers Fair & Open House.
-The gem and jewellery industry’s most illustrious recruiting experience drew crowds for hiring opportunities, one-on-one career coaching and three panel discussions with award-winning designers, innovative entrepreneurs and top executives.
+GIA’s Jewelry Career Fair & Open House draws 600+ attendeesCARLSBAD, Calif. – Oct.
+14, 2015 – More than 600 job seekers and guests packed GIA’s headquarters in coastal Carlsbad on Oct.
+9, where 33 companies were looking to fill hundreds of positions during the Institute’s annual Jewelry Career Fair & Open House.
+The gem and jewelry industry’s most illustrious recruiting experience drew crowds for hiring opportunities, one-on-one career coaching and three panel discussions with award-winning designers, innovative entrepreneurs and top executives.

-JCK magazine’s Editor-in-Chief Victoria Gomelsky moderated a standing-room only panel “From Design to Finish”, featuring an exclusive line-up of American Jewelry Design Council members.
-L to R: Pascal Lacroix, jewellery designer/master goldsmith at Atelier Pascal Lacroix; Susan Helmich, owner of Susan Helmich Fine Jewelry; Scott Keating, designer, goldsmith and owner of Scott Keating Design, Inc.; Adam Neeley, gallery owner and designer at Adam Neeley Fine Art Jewelry; and Alan Revere, founder and director of Revere Academy of Jewelry Arts in San Francisco.
+JCK magazine’s Editor-in-Chief Victoria Gomelsky moderated a standing-room only panel “From Design to Finish,” featuring an exclusive lineup of American Jewelry Design Council members.
+L to R: Pascal Lacroix, jewelry designer/master goldsmith at Atelier Pascal Lacroix; Susan Helmich, owner of Susan Helmich Fine Jewelry; Scott Keating, designer, goldsmith and owner of Scott Keating Design, Inc.; Adam Neeley, gallery owner and designer at Adam Neeley Fine Art Jewelry; and Alan Revere, founder and director of Revere Academy of Jewelry Arts in San Francisco.

-Closing the day’s events was a captivating panel on “Creative Careers”.
-L to R: Moderator Mark Smelzer, publisher of JCK magazine and JCK Online; Au-Co Mai, CEO of Emitations.com and CrummyBunny.com; Tim Adams, art historian and historical goldwork scholar; Michael Good, jewellery designer and sculptor at Michael Good Designs; and Randi Molofsky, co-founder of For Future Reference.
+Closing out the day’s events was a captivating panel on “Creative Careers.”
+L to R: Moderator Mark Smelzer, publisher of JCK magazine and JCK Online; Au-Co Mai, CEO of Emitations.com and CrummyBunny.com; Tim Adams, art historian and historical goldwork scholar; Michael Good, jewelry designer and sculptor at Michael Good Designs; and Randi Molofsky, co-founder of For Future Reference.

 “Creativity means jumping into the unknown, not jumping into the known,” Good told a captive audience.
 “You only learn by making mistakes, not by any other condition.”

-GIA hosted its first Jewellery Careers Fair in 1991 in Santa Monica, California.
-Since then, the event has expanded and linked gem and jewellery companies with future employees at more than 50 events in India, and in Las Vegas, New York and the GIA world headquarters in Carlsbad.
-The free jewellery event marks the only time each year that GIA’s coastal 30-acre campus is open to the public without appointment.
+GIA hosted its first Jewelry Career Fair in 1991 in Santa Monica, California.
+Since then, the event has expanded and linked gem and jewelry companies with future employees at more than 50 events in India, and in Las Vegas, New York and the GIA world headquarters in Carlsbad.
+The free jewelry event marks the only time each year that GIA’s coastal 30-acre campus is open to the public without appointment.